Section 33, Chapter 152: Burial Expenses

 If your loved one was killed or injured at work, we understand money is not your top priority, but we also know it’s likely to be a looming concern.
-Our workers’ compensation attorneys work to help you regain your financial footing by exploring every possible avenue of recovery.
+Our law firm will work to help you regain your financial footing by exploring every possible avenue of recovery.

 Contact the Jeffrey Glassman Injury Lawyers today for a free and confidential consultation.